NetiSade/job-tracking/frontend/README.md

 ## Features

-- Add, edit, and delete job applications with company, position, status, and priority
+- Add, edit, and delete job applications with company, position, status, and salary expectations
+- Drag and drop jobs to set their order; saved in Supabase for consistent sorting
 - Track a timeline of comments for each job with timestamps
 - Edit existing comments or add new progress updates
 - View last updated date on every job card